 To help you with this, we are going to review our top five options:

-This makes the Airdyne Pro ideal for both high-intensity training and low-impact riding.
+This makes the Airdyne Pro ideal for both high-intensity workouts and low-impact riding.

 The sturdy design of this Schwinn air bike makes it strong enough for users who weigh up to 350 pounds.